rapturt9/FarmFight/README.md

 3. if it asks you about the editor, we dont care
 3. click and wait for it to open
 4. now you wont have to redo it as long as you dont change where the repository is saved
+5. be sure to push after saving so you dont lose progress